 7. Mor 7.
-Monoclonal antibodies (HT TRIPLE ONLY) What are they?
-Antibodies produced from a single clone of cells.
-Why a ire they ?
-Bind to only on binding site on a specific chemical or cell in the body Uses Pregnancy tests Measure levels of hormones or other chemicals in blood Locate specific molecules in cells Treat cancer How are monoclonal antibodies made?
-1 Mouse vaccinated to start production of antibodies 2 Lymphocyte: Produce antibodies but cant divide 3 Tumour cell: No antibodies but divides 4 Cells fused to form a single hybridoma

-Single hybridoma cell cloned to make identical cells

-A large amount of identical antibodies collected
+Monoclonal antibodies (HT TRIPLE ONLY) What they?
+Why a useful? re they Bind to only on binding site on a specific chemical or cell in the body Uses Pregnancy tests Measure levels of hormones or other chemical in blood Locate specific molecules in cells Treat cancer How are monoclonal antibodies made?
+1 Mouse Mouse vaccinated to start production of antibodies 2 Lymphocyte: Produce antibodies but cant divide 3 Tumour cell: No antibodies but divides 4 Cells fused to form a single hybridoma 5 Single hybridoma cell cloned to make identical cells 6 A large amount of identical antibodies collected

-8. Detecting plant disease (HT TRIPLE ONLY) Symptoms: Stunted growth Spots on leaves Areas of decay Growths Malformed stems and leaves Discolouration Presence of pests Identified by: Reference to book or internet Taking to a lab Testing kits containing monoclonal antibodies
+Symptoms: Stunted growth Spots on leaves Areas of decay Growths Malformed stems and leaves Discolouration Presence of pests Identified by: Reference to book or internet Taking to a lab Testing kits containing monoclonal antibodies ----------- --- ---------------- ---

-9. Plant disec 9.
-Plant disease (TRIPLE ONLY)
+9. Plant disease (TRIPLE ONLY)

 Туре Disease How it damages plants

 Pest Aphid A insect which injects toxins into plants as they eat them

 Fungal Black spot Damages leaves

 Virus Tobacco mosaic virus Damages leaves